Charlotte Christian College and Theological Seminary: Academics

 Charlotte Christian College and Theological Seminary is accredited by the Transnational Association of Christian Colleges and Schools.
 It offers the Associate of Arts (A.A.), Bachelor of Arts (B.A.), Master of Arts (M.A.), Master of Divinity (M.Div.), and Doctor of Ministry (D.Min.) degrees.
 Major areas of study include Urban Christian Ministry, Pastoral Ministry, and Biblical/Theological Studies.
-Entering the 2021–2022 academic year, the department heads are as follows: Dr. Jim Logan, Department of Urban Christian Ministry; Dr. Garry Baldwin, Department of Pastoral Ministry and Director of the Master of Divinity Program; Dr. Wesley McCarter, Director of the Doctor of Ministry Program; Dr. Wayne Ballard, Department of Biblical and Theological Studies; Rev. Michael Marsh, Department of General Studies, and Dr. Gwendolyn Peart, Head Librarian.

 Library

 The library was officially named the Daniel and Madeline Goldberg Library in 2018.
 The Goldberg Library houses 27,000 volumes, 60 periodical subscriptions, and subscribes to the ATLA database.
 The collections' strengths are in pastoral ministry and urban ministries, drawing from scholarship in urban sociology, urban anthropology, and urban theology.
 The library is a member of Carolinas Theological Library Consortium, a regional consortium of the American Theological Library Association (ATLA).